Skip to content

 What if There is No Consideration?

 In some cases, you may not have consideration.
-This is not an issue if you make your contract in a formal deed document.
+If you make your contract in a formal deed document, this is not an issue.
 However, if your agreement is made orally or is not in a formal deed document, you may have to rely on the common law.

-An example of this could be when someone promises to give you money so you can buy equipment for your business, but they do not end up giving you the money.
+An example of this could be when someone promises to give you money so you can buy equipment for your business, but they do not give you the money.

 This type of remedy, however, is discretionary.
-If you are in this situation, it is a good idea to seek professional legal advice from a lawyer specialising in contractual claims.
+If you are in this situation, seeking professional legal advice from a lawyer specialising in contractual claims is a good idea.

 Key Takeaways